Intera/web-build-creator/readme.md

 - uglifyjs
 - underscore

-It is written in coffee-script for the most part.
+It is written in coffeescript for the most part.

 # Possible enhancements
 - lesscss support